james-stevens/powerdns-webui/README.md

 	* NSEC3PARAM roll-over

-Items that probably should be improved (apart from my spelling ... dyslexia sucks)
+Items that probably could be improved (apart from my spelling ... dyslexia sucks)
 * Some error messages are too long for the space provided.
 * I'd like to be able to automatically maintain a [bind-9.11 catalog zone](https://kb.isc.org/docs/aa-01401), for those who use RFC (not native) slaves.